neenjaw/shift-tracker/README.md

-# shfittracker rest-ish api -- php
+# shift-tracker rest-ish api -- php

 Modelled after [code of a ninja's tutorial](https://www.codeofaninja.com/2017/02/create-simple-rest-api-in-php.html).
 Basically divided into a frontend and backend php project.
 The backend is 'separate' for semantics and maintainability but dependent on the session initiated by the front-end for authentication and authorization.